Probability functions in the context of signed involutive meadows: Signed meadow based probability calculus

-These axioms capture Kolmogorov's axioms in a setting of Boolean algebra (instead of set theory) and meadows (instead of fields).
-Axiom ~\eqref{eq:25} expresses that $P(x) \geq 0$, axiom~\eqref{eq:26} distributes $P$ over finite unions.
-In the absence of an infinitary version of axiom~\eqref{eq:26} we consider these axioms to constitute an axiomatization for the restricted concept of probability mass functions only, rather than for probability measures in general.
+In Table~\ref{PF} we define the set $\PFP$ of axioms for a probability function.
+These axioms represent Kolmogorov's axioms in the context of a Boolean algebra (rather than a universe of sets) and a signed meadow (instead of a field).
+Axiom~\eqref{eq:25} expresses that the sign of $P(x)$ is nonnegative.
+Axiom~\eqref{eq:26} distributes $P$ over finite unions.
+In the absence of an infinitary version of axiom~\eqref{eq:26} we consider these axioms to constitute an axiomatization for the restricted concept of probability functions only, rather than for probability measures in general.